iOS Engineer Takes the AWS Certified Cloud Practitioner (CLF-C02) - CLF Success Story

 Security Amazon Macie Data discovery and classification

-Security AWS Audit Manager Compliance auditing
+Security AWS Audit Manager Compliance audit

 Security AWS Certificate Manager SSL/TLS certificate management